benjohnbarnes/Service/README.md

 	func catalogueView() -> some View {
 		CatalogueView(model: CatalogueSearchModel(
-			// Service is injected in to view model here.
+			// The service is created and injected in to the unit here:
 			catalogueSearch: .catalogueSearch(using: serviceProvider)
 		))
 	}